To learn more about Bark's Screen Time & Web Filtering click here.

 NOTE: Do NOT logout of the Bark for Kids app, or monitoring will be impacted.

-Last step: Set your Time Zone in your Parent Dashboard
+LAST STEP: Set your Time Zone in your Dashboard.

 Now you can tap the Home button on your child's device and set it aside.

-Don't worry, if somehow the app stops working or is deleted, we'll notify you via email, text, and/or the parent app.
+Don't worry, if we detect the app or VPN stops working, we'll notify you via email, text, and/or the parent app.

 Managing Screen Time & Web Filtering Rules

-Manage web filters, block apps, and more from your Bark parent dashboard.
+Manage web filters, block apps, and more from your dashboard.
 Click here for more information on managing your child's Screen Time & Web Filtering: